jlewi/woofpack/content/ollie/index.md

 ---
 description: Ollie is very friendly and loves to play with other dogs so please say hi.
+Owners are Jeremy and Megan.
 featured_image: ollie1.jpg
 keywords: [Ollie, Sheltie]
 title: Ollie